influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/_index.md

 ### Tables
 Flux structures all data in tables.
-When data is streamed from data sources, Flux formats it as annotated CSV, i.e. tables.
+When data is streamed from data sources, Flux formats it as annotated comma-separated values (CSV), representing tables.
 Functions then manipulate or process them and output new tables.

-#### Group Keys
+#### Group keys
 Every table has a **group key** which describes the contents of the table.
 It's a list of columns for which every row in the table will have the same value.
 Columns with unique values in each row are **not** part of the group key.